benjaco/k8s-secret-compare/readme.md

 The secret-compare tool uses exit codes to indicate the result of the comparison:

 Exit Code 0:
-All secrets match.
+All secrets & configmaps match.
 Indicates success.

 Exit Code 1:
 Differences were found.
 Indicates failure